Chia Seeds Black ORGANIC

 Chia is a flowering member of the mint family.
 Once an important agricultural crop to the ancient Aztecs of central Mexico, it is still grown commercially today in Argentina, Ecuador, Guatemala and Australia.

-Chia seeds contains more omega-3 fatty acids than any other plant, and more fiber and protein than wheat, barley, oats, corn or rice with no gluten.
+Chia seeds contains more omega-3 fatty acids than any other plant, and more fibre and protein than wheat, barley, oats, corn or rice with no gluten.

 The seed is also an abundant source of calcium, iron, magnesium, phosphorus, zinc, potassium and copper.